 All direct costs are allocated by function.
-Corporate Services costs, which comprise finance, HR, IT, overheads, legal and governance, are allocated out to each function of the business (prevention & policy, information & support, sale of sun protection products, fundraising, marketing of programs & services, media & communications, research and administration) based on a percentage of full-time equivalent employees for that function to total full time equivalent employees for the organisation.
+Corporate Services costs, which comprise finance, HR, IT, overheads, legal and governance, are allocated out to each function of the business (prevention & policy, sale of sun protection products, information & support, media & communications, marketing of programs & services, research, fundraising, and administration & governance) based on a percentage of full-time equivalent employees for that function to total full time equivalent employees for the organisation.